samaddmirzaa/Musa-Mega-Mart/README.md

 ## 📋 Project Overview

-This project simulates a real-world data analyst assignment: you've just joined **Musa MegaMart**, a multinational retail corporation, and have been handed a sample dataset from a retailer they're evaluating for acquisition.
-Your job is to dig into the sales history, understand the business's strengths, and assess whether their discount strategy can attract customers without eroding margin.
+This project is a data analyst work on **Musa MegaMart**, a multinational retail corporation, and we have been handed a sample dataset from a retailer they're evaluating for acquisition.
+The goal is to dig into the sales history, understand the business's strengths, and assess whether their discount strategy can attract customers without eroding margin.

 ---